 The next section reviews related theoretical and empirical literature.
-In section 3, we present a simple model of the credit market and derive our index of households' external costs of finance from the SML dataset.
-Section 4 shows how we use the HEF index in the micro data on household expenditure.
-In section 5, we present a simple model of consumption which we then estimate using aggregate and disaggregate data from the FES to assess the impact of the external financing cost index on household expenditure across cohorts.
-The robustness of the main findings are assessed in section 6 which shows that the results are insensitive to alternative specifications, measures of consumption and level of disaggregation.
-Section 8 concludes.
+In section 3, we present a simple model of the credit market and construct our index of households' external costs of finance from the SML dataset.
+In section 4, we derive an aggregate consumption equation when some households in the population are constrained in their secured lending, and show how we use the HEF index to assess the impact of access to external finance on household expenditure across cohorts.
+The estimates of the consumption equation using aggregate (disaggregate) data from the FES are reported in section 5 (section 6).
+The empirical results are robust to alternative specifications, measures of consumption and level of disaggregation.
+Section 7 concludes.
 A description of the data is detailed in the Appendix.